 It is a relatively easy process to set this up and being low powered allows for it to be on 24/7 without costing you a fortune in power bills.

-Once you have setup your first drive correctly you will find this process to be incredibly easy to repeat.
+Once you have setup your first drive correctly, you will find that this process to be incredibly easy to repeat.
 You may come across some complications when first setting it up these problems are usually caused by having the permissions set incorrectly.

-One other thing that I should mention is that if you’re looking for blazing fast speeds then you’re unlikely to get them with the Pi.
-This is due to having to use the USB ports (2.0) to connect a hard drive and the network interfaces.
-(100 mbps Ethernet or WiFi)
+One other thing that I should mention is that if you’re looking for blazing fast speeds, then you’re unlikely to get them with the Pi.
+This slowdown is due to having to use the USB ports (2.0) to connect a hard drive and the network interfaces.

 I used the following equipment for this Raspberry Pi NAS tutorial.

 Note: The USB ports on the Raspberry Pi might not be enough to power an external drive so you might need to invest in a powered USB hub.